 What are smart thermostats?

-You need an internet connection to use them of course, but seeing as you're reading this we'll go ahead and assume you do.
+You need an internet connection to use them of course, but seeing as you're reading this online, we'll go ahead and assume you do.

 Quick questions